 - Chemosensory and neurologic impairment of the oral and maxillofacial complex

 Learn more about oral medicine services provided by Brigham and Women’s Hospital.

 Our specialists have direct access to a broad range of laboratory and diagnostic facilities including intraoral and panoramic digital radiography, CT and other advanced imaging modalities, microbiological testing, and clinical and surgical pathology services.
 In addition, our doctors actively collaborate with other world-renowned medical specialists in disciplines including oncology, hematology, cardiology, immunology, dermatology, rheumatology, and endocrinology in the Brigham and Women’s Hospital’s network.

-Our oral medicine specialists, on staff at both Brigham and Women’s Hospital and Dana-Farber/Brigham and Women’s Cancer Center, have clinical expertise in the management of oncology patients.
+Our oral medicine specialists, on staff at both Brigham and Women’s Hospital and Dana-Farber Brigham Cancer Center, have clinical expertise in the management of oncology patients.
 Our specialists are diplomats of the American Board of Oral Medicine and hold faculty appointments through the Harvard Medical School/Harvard School of Dental Medicine.